MdMassum/cloudsek_assignment/README.md

 - **JWT**: Used for user authentication via access tokens.
 - **Passport**: Used as a middlewre for authentication with jwt.
 - **Throttler**: Used for rate limiting the routes.
+- **Socket.io**: Enables real-time, bidirectional communication between the server and clients for instant notifications.
+- **kafka**: Acts as a message broker to ensure scalable and reliable event streaming, which then triggers real-time updates via Socket.io.

 ## Features and Functionality